fun-with-serverless/building-serverless-using-iac/docs/aws-sam/hello-sam.md

 * If you choose to use the most popular runtime and package type, then make sure that Python 3.9 is installed
 * Choose `Python 3.11`
 * Choose `Zip`
+* Choose the default answers for the rest of the questions.
 * For project name, choose the default
 <img src="https://github.com/aws-hebrew-book/building-serverless-in-hebrew-workshop/assets/110536677/4bf1a5ca-cdbe-455b-a29d-2ce4a4ddddf0" width="400">